MKhayralla/udacity-fsnd-capstone/README.md

-#  Coffeshop Full Stack
+#  Casting Agency Full Stack

-The project is an educational project and the capstonr project of udacity full-stack nanodegree program . it is a demonstration of API development techniques using flask micro-framework and user authentication and authorization using OIDC and jwt and heroku deployment . most remarakable modules used are SQLAlchemy, flask-cors and jose . code style in the backend is [PEP8](https://www.python.org/dev/peps/pep-0008/)
+The project is an educational project and the capstone project of udacity full-stack nanodegree program . it is a demonstration of API development techniques using flask micro-framework and user authentication and authorization using OIDC and jwt and heroku deployment . most remarakable modules used are SQLAlchemy, flask-cors and jose . code style in the backend is [PEP8](https://www.python.org/dev/peps/pep-0008/)